bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

  * **Testability**: Testing is easier because you can easily inject mock objects instead of real objects.

  * **Clarity amd maintainability**: Dependency injection helps you reveal the dependencies.
-Implicit becomes explicit.
-And “Explicit is better than implicit” (PEP 20 - The Zen of Python).
-You have all the components and dependencies defined explicitly in a container.
-This provides an overview and control of the application structure.
-It is easier to understand and change it.
+“Explicit is better than implicit”.
+You have all the components and dependencies defined explicitly in a container, providing an overview and control of the application structure.
+It is easier to understand the system and to change it.